openpublishoperation/devops-learn-pr/docs/learn/software-testing-scale-increase-velocity.md

 ---
-title: What is version control?
+title: Software testing at scale to increase velocity
-description: What is version control?
-If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: routlaw ms.date: 04/04/2017
+description: "his article discusses how to decide what you need to test without spending more than necessary.
+Don't pay too much for software testing Software testing is like insurance.
+Creating tests is buying coverage against risks.
+Redundant tests, flaky tests or running tests unnecessarily is" ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: jacekcz ms.date: 09/27/2016
 ---

 # Software testing at scale to increase velocity
 > By: Jacek Czerwonka

-Last Update: 9/27/2016
+Last Update:
 **Team Services**
 This article discusses how to decide what you need to test without spending more than necessary.

 ## Don’t pay too much for software testing
 Software testing is like insurance.
 Creating tests is buying coverage against risks.
 Redundant tests, flaky tests or running tests